nvimpel/chipwhisperer/docs/source/Targets/CW305 Artix FPGA.md

 This means during SPI programming your FPGA design will be cleared.
 You can reload your FPGA design of course afterwards, but if you are using a soft-core type system you should program the SPI flash first, then load your FPGA bitstream (which will clear out the SPI-flash bitstream).

-SPI API documentation for this can be found on our [ReadTheDocs page](https://chipwhisperer.readthedocs.io/en/latest/api.html#cw305-spi-program)
+SPI API documentation for this can be found on the {ref}`target API documentation page <cw305-spi-program>`.

 Note you'll need to adjust the mode switches back and forth for this to work - the switches need to be set to allow USB programming for the shim to work, then can be switched back to load from the on-board SPI flash.